osg-htc/osg-htc.github.io/_posts/2019-11-22-gpu-cloudburst.md

 <div class="alert alert-primary" role="alert">
-If you need <strong>GPU</strong>, Data, or Computational resources to complete your science, contact the Open Science Grid (OSG) facilitation team at <a href="mailto:help@opensciencegrid.org">help@opensciencegrid.org</a>
+If you need <strong>GPU</strong>, Data, or Computational resources to complete your science, contact the OSG facilitation team at <a href="mailto:help@opensciencegrid.org">help@opensciencegrid.org</a>
 to arrange a meeting.
 OSG provides free, opportunistic high throughput computing resources to the U.S. research community.